eng-tools/liquepy/README.rst

 * Locally run: ``pytest`` on the command line.

 * Tests are run on every push using travis, see the ``.travis.yml`` file

+To test the docs:

+1. Install the check docs package: Run ``pip install collective.checkdocs``

+2. Run the check docs package and fix the errors: Run ``python setup.py checkdocs``

 Deployment